-- Work permits (B1-4) must be retained for three years and open at all times for inspection by sanctioned authorities.
+- Work permits (B1-4) must always be retained for three years and open for inspection by sanctioned authorities.

 - A work permit (B1-4) must be revoked whenever the issuing authority determines the employment is illegal or is impairing the health or education of the minor.

-- Minors younger than 16 years are allowed to work only in limited, specified occupations which exclude baking, manufacturing, processing, construction, warehouse, and transportation occupations.
+- Minors younger than 16 years can work only in limited, specified occupations which exclude baking, manufacturing, processing, construction, warehouse, and transportation occupations.

-- A day of rest from work is required if the total hours worked per week exceed 30 or if more than 6 ours are worked on any one day during the week.
+- A day of rest from work is required if the total hours worked per week exceed 30 or if more than 6 hours are worked on any one day during the week.